kellyclemmensen/CXSProj1/README.md

 #### Overview
 From dvwa.co.uk - "Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment"

-The high level actions and files in the following section detail the steps taken to install the Ansible docker and bring up the DVWA web site on each of the 3 Web servers.
+The high level actions and files in the following section detail the steps I took to install the Ansible docker and bring up a working DVWA web site on each of the 3 Web servers.

 #### Ansbile Docker Container Installation
 From Wikipedia - "Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows."